 More information concerning funders´ policies in Open Access Guide for researchers.

-More and more funders, including the Academy of Finland and European research funders, expect the publications produced in projects they fund to be made openly accessible.
+More and more funders, including the Research Council of Finland and European research funders, expect the publications produced in projects they fund to be made openly accessible.
 For funding to be granted, applicants may be required to publish their research results as open access.
 In addition, the use of open publication channels must usually be indicated in the publication plan.
 Some funders require that researchers self-archive their publications in the organisation's open repository.

 You can check research funders’ policies on self-archiving in the Sherpa Juliet service.